 - In a smaller bowl, whisk together the eggs, milk and butter.

 - Make a well in the dry ingredients, and mix in the eggs, milk and butter mixture until just combined.

 - Fold in the apples.

-- Remove from waffle iron, top with whipped cream, extra cinnamon and a drizzle of maple syrup.
+- Remove from the waffle iron, top with whipped cream, extra cinnamon and sugar, and a drizzle of maple syrup.

 Nutritional information is an estimate and provided to you as a courtesy.
 You should calculate the nutritional information with the actual ingredients used in your recipe using your preferred nutrition calculator.